-- B5.15 If egress from the development to the public road does not satisfy B5.12, a flood refuge may be accepted as an alternative in the following circumstances: - Is located above the PMF level; - Flood modelling is provided to demonstrate the refuge will be isolated for a period of no more than 6 hours in a range of events, including flash flooding, and up to the 1% AEP flood event in the year 2100; - The development is not located in, or surrounded by, a floodway - Is intrinsically accessible to all people on the site, plainly evident and selfdirecting; - Is accessible in sufficient time for all occupants with fail safe access and no reliance on elevators; - Caters for the number of persons that could reasonably be expected on-site at any one time (approx. 2m2 per person); - Provides adequate shelter from the storm and has natural lighting and ventilation; and - Contains sufficient clean water, food, a first aid kit, portable radio with spare batteries and a torch with spare batteries.
+- B5.14 If evacuation egress from residential accommodation, a commercial premises, an industrial premises, fill or development vulnerable to emergency response and critical infrastructure to flood free areas cannot be achieved via a route that is flood free in the current day 1% AEP flood event or is a low hazard flood area, an onsite flood refuge must be provided meeting the following criteria: - Is located above the PMF level; - Is intrinsically accessible to all people on the site, plainly evident and selfdirecting; - Is accessible in sufficient time for all occupants with fail safe access and no reliance on elevators; - Has unobstructed external access for emergency boats during flooding; - Caters for the number of persons that could reasonably be expected on-site at any one time (approx. 2m2 per person); - Provides adequate shelter from the storm and has natural lighting and ventilation; and - Contains sufficient clean water, a first aid kit, portable radio with spare batteries and a torch with spare batteries.

-Note: If a flood refuge is proposed, the DA must be accompanied by structural certification for all floods up to the PMF flood event.
+Note: If a flood refuge is required, the DA must be accompanied by structural certification.